alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Or does it make authorship harder to find?

+Does it preserve the source event?

+Or does it treat repetition as formation?

+Does it preserve the visible line?

+Or does it make the public path harder to see?

 Does it maintain boundary?

-Or does it collapse distinction in the repeated use?
+Or does it create category confusion in the repeated use?

 Does it return to a source?